icon

 • Medical Optimization: Health issues such as heart conditions or infections are addressed to minimize risks during surgery.

 • Discussion with Surgeon: The surgeon explains the procedure, potential risks, and expected outcomes.
-The patient may discuss preferences, concerns, and ask questions.
+The patient may ask questions and share preferences and concerns.

 • Anesthesia: The patient is given anesthesia to ensure they are unconscious and pain-free during the surgery.